Be aware: Rates are always calculated from the duration of a record.

 The other rate settings (customer, project, activity) allow to define multiple rates.
 Each customer/project/activity can have one rate setting, that acts as global fallback (if the username is not chosen) for every user, who has no dedicated rate for this object.
 For example: a customer gets a global rate of 10€, and you additionally create one rate for user A for 20€.
 Now that means A will have the rate of 20€, but user B and C and D will have a rate to 10€.

-Rate changes always only apply for future entries.
+Rate changes apply to future records only.
 If you change e.g. a user’s hourly rate, it will be used for all timesheet records that will be created from now on.
-But existing records will not be changed retroactive.

 If a record already has an hourly or fixed rate set, it will be re-calculated if you change one of these fields:

-As all of these fields can have different rate settings. the time-records rate will be recalculated as well.
+As all these fields can result in a different rate setting, the rate is recalculated for each timesheet that is changed.

-The algorithm to calculate a timesheet records rate works by summing up scores, where the highest score wins:
+The algorithm to calculate a timesheet records price works by summing up scores, where the highest score wins:

 This leads to the following decision matrix: